Year 765 Crawlers Sing

 "There is no Ranko."
 The boy pushes the old man, making him fall to the ground.
 For a split second the boy looks guilty, but he stuffs it just as quickly as he stuffs away the knife.
 He left the old man on the ground, vanishing in the alleyways.

 Rhea hops off from the rooftop and ran towards the Vicar.
-The intention was to help him up, and the Vicar didn't take her offering hand.
+The intention is to help him up, and the Vicar didn't take her offering hand.
 He just sat there in shock, "The town wasn't good enough apparently.
 They took Ranko too..."

 "The Death Twister Gang...they took our Ranko..."

 Rhea learned that gangs can be just as terrible as slavers.
-Gangs are disloyal, and they bleed a town dry if the Chimera Empire ignores them.
-Exactly what she had been taught in the last weeks, this town currently has a serious case of gang empowerment.
-They ruled the very corners of this poor town and dried out the finances, controlled the market, and even delegated the rules.
-There was nothing the Chimera Knights could do, and some of them were bribed to keep silent.
+Gangs are disloyal, and they bleed a town dry if the Chimera Empire ignored them.
+Exactly what she had been taught in the last weeks, this town currently had a serious case of gang empowerment.
+They rule the very corners of this poor town and dry out the finances, control the market, and even delegate the rules.
+There is nothing the Chimera Knights can do, and some of them are bribed to keep silent.
+There is nothing that the locals can do to stop them.
+Rhea mulls over her options.
+If she did nothing, this orphanage is at risk.
+Who is to say that the gang will not enlist any more children?

 You know better.

 Her naysayer mind prods at her thoughts like the times before, her lonely life had birthed this inner monologue in her that kept her from feeling too lonely.
 Sometimes pretending that it is her father or mother speaking out, making sure she always does the right thing.
+Or at least as close as the right thing as possible since it didn't abstain her from harming terrible people.

 "Vicar..."
-Her hand reaches for the man's shaking shoulder, pulling him out of whatever mental spiral he was in.
+Her hand reaches for the man's shaking shoulder, pulling him out of whatever mental spiral he is in.
 Her silver eyes burn with conviction, and the reckless smile reaches her face.
 She didn't have a good plan, but that didn't matter to her, just that she wants to clarify this to the distraught holy man.
 "Ranko will be back!"

 "Rhea...what do you mean?"

 "Go get some rest."
 Rhea dismisses his prying, helping him up to his feet now.
-"It is as you state every morning, the gods ordained the future...Ranko will be in your future."
+"It is as you state every morning, the Gods ordained the future...Ranko will be in your future."

 Or engulf me in the earth for assuming, Chemuk.